PrabhdeepSingh/WurmUnlimitedAdmin/README.md

 #### Application configuration
 This is a basic configuration / setup guide on getting this software up and running on your host.
-- Place files from this repo into your `www` folder
-- Navigate to the `includes` folder and open `config.php`
+- Navigate to the `includes` folder and open `config.php` with your favorite text editor
 - Change the `rootPath` to your website address

 #### Wurm Unlimited configuration